-In addition to the University graduate admission requirements, the department bases admissions decisions on a holistic review of credentials.
+In addition to the University graduate admission requirements, the department appoints an admission committee that bases decisions on a holistic review of credentials.
 The following criteria are used to assess the potential success of each applicant.

 - Submission of Graduate Application and Processing Fee